-One of the questions I get asked most often is “which blogging platform is better, Blogger or WordPress?”
-In my opinion, one isn’t any better than the other.
-It’s all about what’s best for you!
+One of the questions I get asked most often is "which blogging platform is better, Blogger or WordPress?"
+In this article, I'll share the pros and cons of Blogger vs. WordPress and let you decide which one is better for you.

 Keep in mind that when speaking about WordPress, I am referring to WordPress.org (self-hosted), not to be confused with WordPress.com.
-Self-hosted means you have purchased a domain name and hosting from a web hosting service (such HostGator) and installed WordPress on your server.
+Self-hosted means you have purchased a domain name and hosting from a web hosting service (such Bluehost ) and installed WordPress on your server.

 I thought the best way to go about explaining the difference between Blogger and WordPress would be by comparing them via a list of pros and cons.
 I hope these blogging tips will help you decide which platform is best for you.